-A dissolution simply means the terms of the divorce were hashed out by the two parties before any documents are filed with the court.
+A dissolution simply means the terms of the divorce were hashed out by the two parties before any s are filed with the court.
 There is no need to go to trial in front of a family court judge.
-Both parties show up in court and verify their signatures on the documents and that such documents contain their intentions on how they want their marriage dissolved.
+Both parties show up in court and verify their signatures on the s and that such s contain their intentions on how they want their marriage dissolved.
 A dissolution is the easier, faster and less expensive way to terminate the marriage, dissolution does not necessarily mean undisputed.

 Many couples agree to a dissolution for practical reasons.
 If there are no minor children, custody, visitation and child support are not issues that need to be addressed.
 If the marriage is short, there may be no alimony (also known as spousal support) to be awarded.
 If there are few assets to be divided, it makes no sense to have a long drawn-out fight.

 That said, dissolutions can still have plenty of drama and tension as the splitting couple work out the division of community property and debt accrued, as well as child custody arrangements and spousal or child support, if applicable.
 It also does not mean that only one attorney is involved.
 Often, both sides have a lawyer.
 Sometimes, what starts as a dissolution ends up as a contested divorce proceeding.